 - Ground Realities in Africa, Southeast Asia, South Asia, Latin America, the Middle East, and the Arctic.

 - China's "Digital Silk Road" and New Infrastructure.

-Seminars will be led by a diverse group of experts with a wide range of experience in academia, the private sector, and U.S. and foreign governments.
+Seminars are led by a diverse group of experts with a wide range of experience in academia, the private sector, and government.
+Instructors for the Spring 2021 course included:

 Dr. Jon B. Alterman, Senior Vice President, Zbigniew Brzezinski Chair in Global Security and Geostrategy, and Director of the Middle East Program, CSIS